DavidsonGroup/flexiplex/README.md

 ## Usage

-Below are a few things that Flexiplex can do, but we recommend you [**check out the documentation for a more detailed guide**](https://davidsongroup.github.io/flexiplex/).
+Below are a few things that Flexiplex can do, but we recommend you [**check out the documentation for a more detailed guide**](https://davidsongroup.github.io/flexiplex/) or [**try the 10x single-cell long-read RNA-Seq tutorial**](https://davidsongroup.github.io/flexiplex/tutorial.html).

 **Assign reads - short reads or single-cell long reads - to cellular barcodes**
 Presets for various chemistries, including 10x Chromium and Visium, are [available in the docs](https://davidsongroup.github.io/flexiplex/#assigning-long-reads-to-10x-barcodes-when-barcodes-are-known).